gerAoMidori/30DaysOfCodeWithPythonTogo2025/README.md

 ## 📣 Share the Journey

-You’re encouraged to share your progress on social media (LinkedIn, Twitter, Facebook) using the official hashtags:
+You can see and share what others are making through platforms like LinkedIn, Twitter, Facebook using the official hashtags:
+**#PyConTogo2025 #PythonTogo #Challenge30DaysOfPython #30DaysOfCodeWithPythonTogo**